Dr. Wan-Chi Su, Piano

 Benjamin Pasternack

-As a founding member of Duo Sorolla and an artist with the Piatigorsky Foundation, Dr. Su tours extensively across the United States, performing in both traditional concert series and unconventional venues throughout Maryland, Massachusetts, New York, New Jersey, Ohio, Rhode Island, Pennsylvania, Virginia, Vermont, Florida, Idaho, Louisiana, Georgia, Minnesota, and Alaska.
-She frequently collaborates with esteemed musicians, including members of the National Symphony Orchestra and Baltimore Symphony Orchestra, as well as violinist Herbert Greenberg, cellist Michael Kannen, baritone William Sharp, and trumpeter Joe Burgstaller, among others.
+As a founding member of Duo Sorolla and an artist with the Piatigorsky Foundation, Dr. Su tours extensively throughout the United States, performing in both traditional concert series and unconventional venues in more than a dozen states.
+She frequently collaborates with musicians from the National, Baltimore, and Philadelphia Symphony Orchestras.

-Born in Kaohsiung, Taiwan, Dr. Su began her musical journey at the age of four.
-She earned her bachelor’s degree in piano, with a minor in French horn, from the National Kaohsiung Normal University, and holds a Master of Music, a Graduate Performance Diploma, and a Doctor of Musical Arts from the Peabody Institute of the Johns Hopkins University, where she studied with Seth Knopp and Benjamin Pasternack.
-Dr. Su currently resides in Baltimore, Maryland, with her husband, also a musician, and their tuxedo cat, Sanji.
+Born in Kaohsiung, Taiwan, Dr. Su began piano at age four and later earned her Doctor of Musical Arts, Graduate Performance Diploma, and Master of Music from the Peabody Institute of the Johns Hopkins University, where she studied with Seth Knopp and Benjamin Pasternack.